mrkrd/cochlea/README.rst

 Spike train data format is based on a standard DataFrame_ format from the excellent pandas_ library.
-Spike trains and their meta data are stored in DataFrame, where each row corresponds to a single neuron:
+Spike trains and their meta data are stored in DataFrame_, where each row corresponds to a single neuron:

 =====  ========  ====  ====  =================================================
 index  duration  type    cf                                             spikes